SeismicSystems/seismic-vscode-solidity/README.md

    Experiment with the available features and workflows to provide valuable feedback to the team.

 ## Contributing and Support
 Since this is a highly experimental extension, code contributions are currently limited to core Seismic team members.
-However, we are constantly looking for high-quality feedback from developers.
-Please send any and all feedback via the following channels:
+However, we are constantly looking for high-quality feedback from developers via the following channels:
 - Telegram: [@lyronctk](https://t.me/lyronctk)
 - Email: [l@seismic.systems](mailto:l@seismic.systems)